Exam scheduling projects go live in EMEA and APAC

 Jen Hardy, University Timetabler at Heriot-Watt in Edinburgh, talks about the benefits of linking their student records system, Banner, to our Syllabus Plus timetabling software.Discover Connect

-Over in Australia, the University of Auckland has been using Exam Scheduler to schedule exams for around 800 students who need extra provisions (NEP), with great satisfaction and outcomes.
+Over in APAC, the University of Auckland has been using Exam Scheduler to schedule exams for around 800 students who need extra provisions (NEP), with great satisfaction and outcomes.
 The University of Adelaide has just started the scoping phase of project to deploy Cyon’s Exam Attendance solution.
 Rose Kirkpatrick, Scientia’s Product Manager for exam solutions, spent the past week with staff at Adelaide to document their requirements.

 29–30 August 2018, University of South Australia, Adelaide